 Solo Female Travelers

 Traveling with children can always be a challenge.
 Thankfully, Latin American cultures are family oriented and therefore most restaurants, shops or tourist sites are very open to kids.
-Here are some of the best family-friendly activities in San Jose, Costa Rica .
+Here are some of the best family-friendly places to visit in San José, Costa Rica .

 The Children’s Museum